VIJAYWHAT/vijaywhat.github.io/content/vj.md

 To address technical debt and keep our codebase up-to-date, we implemented these steps:

-**Automated Dependency Updates:** We use the Maven Versions plugin with the goal of “Upgrade”.
+**Automated Dependency Updates:** We use the Maven Versions plugin with the goal of **“Upgrade”**.
 This tool scans our project and checks for the latest versions of all our dependencies.
 If it finds any updates, it automatically updates the pom.xml file and creates a backup called pom.xml.versionsBackup.
 This way, we’re always aware of the latest updates and can act on them immediately.”

 ```
 mvn versions:update-parent versions:update-properties